Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 Determines what user can do, like role-based access control.
 Example: Access for rider vs driver vs admin could be different.

 ---

+## Approach for interview:
+- Step 1: Requirement Analysis, Ask a lot of questions => 15 min
+- Step 2: Ask for time to think about approach, and draw HLD => 10 min
+- Explain all components in detail = 20 min
+- Step 3: API Used => 10 min
+- Step 4: Edge cases => 10 min